GoogleChrome/web.dev/src/site/content/en/fast/codelab-two-ways-to-prefetch/index.md

 <img class="w-screenshot" src="./network-panel-six.png" alt="Network panel showing style-product.css prefetched.">

-Navigate to the product page by clicking **Buy now**.
+To navigate to the product page, click **Buy now**.
 Take a look at the **Network** panel:

 <img class="w-screenshot" src="./network-panel-seven.png" alt="Network panel showing style-product.css retrieved from prefetch cache.">

-The `style-product.css` file was retrieved from the "prefetch cache" and it took only 12 ms to load.
+The `style-product.css` file is retrieved from the "prefetch cache" and it took only 12 ms to load.

 {% Aside %}
 When using HTTP `Link` header, you can decide whether to prefetch depending on the network conditions based on the information available in [client hints](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/client-hints/).